jignesh-bariya3101/mentorship-platform-backend/README.md

 -   400 if text is missing
 -   400 if text is shorter than 50 characters
--   413 if text exceeds allowed limit
+-   413 if text exceeds the allowed limit
 -   502 if provider request fails

 ------------------------------------------------------------------------